We are constantly telling ourselves stories.

 Maybe you think of yourself as someone in between.

-Getting to the heart of what matters to you helps you change how you think of yourself.
+Getting to the heart of what matters helps change how you think of yourself.
 You’ll discover the inner resources you have to draw on to enjoy your life and work.

-I’ll help you appreciate who you are, define what matters to you and figure out what works for you.
+When you appreciate who you are, define what matters to you and figure out what works for you, a major shift happens.

 When you know you can manage anything that comes your way, you will be challenged to go beyond what you think you are capable of achieving.
-That’s how you reach your goals, come alive in what you do and make a meaningful impact on the world around you.
+That’s how you rise to your potential reach your goals, come alive in what you do and thrive, personally and professionally.
+This is what I stand for as a Personal Development Coach.